stevemonaco/XUnit3Sandbox/README.md

 Unofficial example implementation of xunit.v3 preview for Avalonia Headless Platform.
 Ports `[AvaloniaFact]` and `[AvaloniaTheory]` from the official v2 implementation.
 Focuses on using MS Testing Platform.
 Not well-tested.
 Not intended for production.

-Currently targets xunit.v3 1.0.0.
+Currently targets xunit.v3 2.0.0.

-What Works:
+What Works (as of targeting xunit.v3 1.0.0):

 * Test discovery in IDE
 * Running tests in IDE